avenqo/homeauto2/doc/mosquitto.md

 # Mosquitto Container

 The MQTT Message Broker consumes and provides all data being necessary to control the power flow from and to the LiFePo battery.
+This includes data like
+- Victron Multiplus
+- Victron MPPT
+- EM24
+- Tibber Pulse
+- Configuration data

 The basics for docker container creation and configuration are coming from https://www.schaerens.ch/raspi-setting-up-mosquitto-mqtt-broker-on-raspberry-pi-docker/